understanding-gender/understanding-gender.github.io/gender.md

 <span class="figEm quigley">the Quigley scale is a descriptive, visual system for grading this into seven classes</span>.

-Although these separate aspects influence one another, there is also significant variation in the developmental process;
+Although these separate aspects influence one another, there is also substantial variation in the developmental process;
 therefore it is necessary to measure each aspect independently as they will not necessarily correlate.
 So if we consider individual people from our hundred then they may appear at a different point on each measurement scale.
-Looking across all measurements then it is straightforward to separate our hundred people into two roughly equal size groups, which we call <span class="figEm male">*male*</span> and <span class="figEm female">*female*</span>;
+Looking across all measurements it is then possible to separate our hundred people into two roughly equal size groups, which we call <span class="figEm male">*male*</span> and <span class="figEm female">*female*</span>;
 however there may be some people who don't fit neatly into either group, either because they <span class="figEm intersexCentre">sit in the centre on several measures</span>,